Wettern House

 Wettern House was a high rise building next to East Croydon station in Croydon.
 Originally built in 1963, two years before the County Borough of Croydon disbanded into the London Borough of Croydon, it was demolished in November 2005 to make way for what would become Ruskin Square.
-Before demolition, the building had 12 floors and a structural height of 38 m.
-Its demolition was part of the Croydon Vision 2020 regeneration planning for a new generation of buildings.
+The developer Stanhope, funded by Schroders, paid approximately £4 million to Prudential to acquire the building.